jbenet/juan.benet.ai/_posts/2014-02-21-data-management-problems.md

 ## Indexing

 Datasets are strewn across the web.
 Generally, dataset authors need to arrange for the distribution and upkeep of the files, which means they setup whatever solution happens to be most convenient for them.
 This leads to distribution over a myriad different methods, with widely varying user experiences.
 And there is no global system to track published datasets, or their publication meta-data (date, authors, license, version, etc).
 Some aggregated collections exist, but they are often field-specific and wildy varying in quality, usability, or completeness.
-This all makes searching for datasets tedius at best, and often fruitless.
+This all makes searching for datasets tedious at best, and often fruitless.

 Imagine a world where every dataset published can be found in one single, persistent global index -- across fields.
 Imagine this index also tracks the version histories, publication meta-data, related datasets, people, figures, etc. Imagine all this information standardized and easily searchable.
 Imagine all URLs to this index are guaranteed not to change, and to support a programmable API.